TristanIsrael/PSEC/python/lib/docs/source/markdown/integration.md

 This section provides information on the integration process on a new hardware.

+If you want to know how to create configuration-specific profiles, see this [chapter](#create-a-configuration-specific-profile)

 ### Enumerate the components

 You need to gather the list of hardware components: